Ezego-Capo/Targeted-Promotion-for-Telecom-Offer/README.md

 ## Background:
-Telecom XYZ's Marketing Division has a budget constraint for promoting a new consumer offer.
+Telecom AT&T Marketing Division has a budget constraint for promoting a new consumer offer.
 They've requested the Customer Value Management (CVM) team to strategically drive the promotion.

 ## Current Situation:
 The CVM team tested the offer on a random sample of 2,240 customers.